 For example, if a Visa transaction’s target interchange category is CPS Rewards 2, but the transaction is not settled within 24 hours, it will downgrade to an interchange category called EIRF.
 The interchange rate associated with CPS Rewards 2 is 1.95%, but the rate associated with EIRF is 2.30%.
 In this case, the downgrade increases the cost of the transaction by 0.35%.

-Like most things on the topic of credit card processing, an understanding of the fundamentals is required to grasp the topic at hand.
+Like most things on the topic of credit card processing, you’ll need to understand credit card processing fundamentals.
 Downgrades influence interchange qualification, so it’s not possible to understand downgrades without first understanding what interchange is and how it works.

 We have a lot of information about interchange here at CardFellow, so I won’t reiterate it in this article.
 If you’re not familiar with interchange, please take a moment to read our article about interchange fees before reading further about downgrades.